Effects of cosmological model assumptions on galaxy redshift survey measurements: Cosmological Measurements from Galaxy Surveys

 Hereafter, for simplicity and without loss of generality, we drop $\sigma_8$ from the RSD parameters, although it should be remembered that the constraints are dependent on the amplitude of the matter overdensity field.
 If we drop the assumption of a FRW model, then we can still try to constrain these parameters, but Eq.~(\ref{eq:rsd}) no longer holds.
 Eq.~(\ref{eq:rsd}) also assumes that we know the cosmological geometry in order to estimate galaxy separations.
 Obviously we cannot make this assumption as we wish to measure both the RSD and the cosmological geometry from the measured power spectrum.

 In all subsequent computations we will use linear Kaiser formula of Eq.~(\ref{eq:rsd}) to model RSD on large scales and we will also assume that bias is not a function of $k$.
 Numerical simulations show that both these assumptions are approximations even on very large scales; linear RSD theory does not agree with simulations \citep[see, e.g.,][]{scoccimarro04,jennings10} and galaxy bias displays scale dependence \citep[see, e.g.,][]{angulo07} even on the scales of $k\sim0.1\hompc$.
-We presume that using linear theory as given by Eq.~(\ref{eq:rsd}) still gives accurate estimate of the Fisher matrix for the galaxy survey, even though when analysing real data the nonlinear effects in RSD and bias must be dealt with properly.
+When analysing real data the nonlinear effects in RSD and bias must be included: using Eq.~(\ref{eq:rsd}) instead of a more accurate scale dependent model would bias the estimates of cosmological parameters.
+We presume, however, that using linear theory as given by Eq.~(\ref{eq:rsd}) still gives accurate estimate of the Fisher matrix for the galaxy survey.
+This should be true as long as the real nonlinear power-spectrum is not significantly different from a linear one over the range of scales included in this work.